rameshkalluri/TerraformNotes/Day2.md

 A Terraform configuration is made up of one or more files in a directory, provider binaries, plan files, and state files once Terraform has run the configuration.

-1. Configuration file (*.tf files): Here we declare the provider and resources to be deployed along with the type of resource and all resources specific settings
+Configuration file (*.tf files): Here we declare the provider and resources to be deployed along with the type of resource and all resources specific settings

-2. Variable declaration file (variables.tf or variables.tf.json): Here we declare the input variables required to provision resources

-3. Variable definition files (terraform.tfvars): Here we assign values to the input variables

-4. State file (terraform.tfstate): a state file is created once after Terraform is run.
-It stores state about our managed infrastructure.

 =================================================================